Most frequently asked questions

 The trading hours for silver (XAGUSD) are:

 Closing time: 23:59 (Friday 23:57) MetaTrader 4 Server Time

-Domestic wire transfers and Bpay normally take one to two business days.
+Wire transfers and Bpay within Australia normally take one to two business days.
 For international bank transfers, please allow up to three to five working days.